 Inferring How and Why Characters Change ReadWriteThink couldn't publish all of this great content without literacy experts to write and review for us.
 If you've got lessons plans, activities, or other ideas you'd like to contribute, we'd love to hear from you.
 More Find the latest in professional publications, learn new techniques and strategies, and find out how you can connect with other literacy professionals.
 More Teacher Resources by Grade Your students can save their work with Student Interactives.
 More Home › Classroom Resources › Lesson Plans Lesson Plan Student Objectives Session 1.
 Session 2.
 Session 3.
 Extensions Student Assessment/Reflections Students will Infer character traitsSupport inferences with evidence from the textInfer how a character changes across a textExplain why that character may have changed back to top Session 1.
 Session 2.
 Session 3.
 Provide students with a short story in which a character changes.

-Document Analysis Worksheets Document analysis is the first step in working with primary sources.
+Document Analysis Worksheets Español Document analysis is the first step in working with primary sources.
 Teach your students to think through primary source documents for contextual understanding and to extract information to make informed judgments.
 Use these worksheets — for photos, written documents, artifacts, posters, maps, cartoons, videos, and sound recordings — to teach your students the process of document analysis.
-Follow this progression: The first few times you ask students to work with primary sources, and whenever you have not worked with primary sources recently, model careful document analysis using the worksheets.
-Don’t stop with document analysis though.
-Materials created by the National Archives and Records Administration are in the public domain.
-These worksheets were revised in February, 2017.
+Follow this progression: Don’t stop with document analysis though.
+The first few times you ask students to work with primary sources, and whenever you have not worked with primary sources recently, model careful document analysis using the worksheets.
+Worksheet for Understanding Perspective in Primary Sources - For All Students and Document Types This tool helps students identify perspective in primary sources and understand how backgrounds, beliefs, and experiences shape point of view.
+Understanding Perspective in Primary Sources Former Worksheets These worksheets were revised in February, 2017.